IC3Hydra/Hydra/hydra/README.md

 - `BALANCE`: `[6, address, balance(address)]`

 Due to the unclear semantics of advancing the trace inside a FAILing callframe, we forbid this behaviour for now.
-TODO(lorenzb): Actually implement the corresponding asserts
+TODO(lorenzb): Actually implement the corresponding asserts (done for HeadN, not for HeadOne)

 ## Other head